kiwiz/gkeepapi/docs/index.rst

     node.timestamps.updated
     node.timestamps.edited

-These timestamps are all modifiable, but are automatically managed by the client.
+These timestamps are all read-only.

 FAQ
 ===